 Goodell’s response, expressed in an October 10 memo to owners and executives of all 32 teams, was to agree with the protestors in soft language.
 The goal would be constructive dialogue and sensible compromises.
 “Like many of our fans, we believe that everyone should stand for the National Anthem,” he wrote.
 “It is an important moment in our game.
 We want to honor our flag and our country, and our fans expect that of us.”
 Later, however, he opened the door to a shakedown.
 He explained: “I’m very proud of our players and owners who have done the hard work over the past year to listen, understand and attempt to address the underlying issues within their communities.”
 His plan “would include such elements as an in-season platform to promote the work of our players on these core issues, and that will help to promote positive change in our country.”
 A week later, Goodell held a brief press conference at league headquarters in Manhattan in which he denied that he had insisted players commit to standing during the national anthem.
 With 11 owners and more than a dozen players present, the theme was unity.
 “We heard what they (the players) had to say and they heard us,” said Miami Dolphins owner Stephen Ross.
 “It’s open talks, and that’s a good thing.”
 Philadelphia Eagles safety Malcolm Jenkins likewise stated: “Very little of the meeting was about the actual anthem.
 We were really more talking about solutions and how we get the results that we want to get.”

-That Goodell was willing to cut a deal with the players should have been evident from his barbed exchanges with President Donald Trump.
+That Goodell was willing to cut a deal with the players should have been evident from his testy exchanges with President Donald Trump.
 Speaking at a September 22 rally in Alabama stumping for U.S. Senate candidate Luther Strange, Trump at one point urged NFL owners to fire players who refuse to stand for the national anthem.
 The following afternoon, the president tweeted the following message: “Roger Goodell of the NFL just put out a statement trying to justify the total disrespect certain players show to our country.
 Tell them to stand!”
 With a perfect pitch for public relations, Commissioner Goodell responded: “The NFL and our players are at our best when we help create a sense of unity in our country and our culture…Divisive comments like these demonstrate an unfortunate lack of respect for the NFL, our great game and all of our players, and a failure to understand the overwhelming force for good our clubs and players represent in our communities.”

 Goodell’s language suggested a “settlement” was at hand.
 And as the 2017 season proceeded, he had an added incentive to settle.
 A growing number of fans around the country, as ticket holders and TV viewers, were growing irritated over the fecklessness of the league head office and the owners.
 Here was a coordinated Black Lives Matter-inspired campaign to extract favors from the NFL, and NFL top brass were acting scared to death.
 Unwilling to see football games turned into a political circus, fans in increasing numbers were reselling game tickets at a discount or simply not showing up.
-And many were turning off the TV set.
+Many were turning off the TV set.
 The boycott may not have been as pronounced as some critics were claiming, but it looked real.
 And so long as the staged pregame protests continued, there was a distinct possibility of profit erosion.
 Indeed, it could be argued that black players were continuing their national anthem theatrics precisely because they knew this tactic could lead to an agreement requiring the NFL to donate funds to radical organizations.

 The NFL front office surrender would happen on November 29.
 According to preliminary reports, the league committed itself to shelling out at least $89 million over seven years to several black-oriented local and national activist groups claiming to carry the torch for social justice.
 The owners would pay a large portion of that sum, maxing out at $12 million a year during the 2021-23 seasons.
 Fully 25 percent of the payout would be earmarked for the United Negro College Fund and another 25 percent earmarked for the Dream Corps.
 The remaining 50 percent would be controlled by the Players Coalition, which recently filed for 501(c)(3) and 501(c)(4) tax-exempt status, and would operate as a project of the Hopewell Fund, in turn managed by Arabella Advisors, a key figure in environmental activism.
 The Players Coalition had outside professional advice on this one, something acknowledged by the Eagles’ Malcolm Jenkins.
 These consultants included the Fair Punishment Project, Community Legal Services, the American Civil Liberties Union (ACLU), the Center for American Progress, and the Campaign for Fair Sentencing of Youth.